yorak/CVRPFeatureExtractors/README.md

 ![Clusters](results/clusters.png)

-_A set of classical CVRP instances clustered using the computed features_
+_A set of classical CVRP instances clustered using the computed features (Rasku et al. 2016)_

 # Usage